 - The operating system that runs in the shared memory partition manages the I/O operations so that the workload that runs in the shared memory partition operates within the I/O entitled memory that is assigned to the shared memory partition.
 If the workload attempts to use more physical memory for I/O operations than the I/O entitled memory that is assigned to the shared memory partition, the operating system delays some I/O operations while it runs other I/O operations.
-In this situation, the I/O entitled memory partition constrains the I/O configuration of the shared memory partition because the operating system does not have enough physical memory to run all of the I/O operations simultaneously. - When you dynamically add a virtual adapter to the shared memory partition and the I/O entitled memory mode is in the manual mode, the I/O configuation of the shared memory partition might become constrained, or the adapter might fail when you attempt to configure it.
+In this situation, the I/O entitled memory of the shared memory partition constrains the I/O configuration of the shared memory partition because the operating system does not have enough physical memory to run all of the I/O operations simultaneously. - When you dynamically add a virtual adapter to the shared memory partition and the I/O entitled memory mode is in the manual mode, the I/O configuation of the shared memory partition might become constrained, or the adapter might fail when you attempt to configure it.
 If the adapter fails, then there is not enough I/O entitled memory assigned to the shared memory partition to accommodate the new adapter.
-To resolve the problem, you can dynamically increase the amount of I/O entitled memory partition.
-When you remove virtual adapters from the shared memory partition.
-When you remove virtual adapters from the shared memory that those adapters were using becomes available for the new adapter. - When you dynamically add a virtual adapter to the shared memory partition and the I/O entitled memory mode is in the auto mode, the HMC and IVM automatically increase the I/O entitled memory assigned to the shared memory partition to accommodate the new adapter.
+To resolve the problem, you can dynamically increase the amount of I/O entitled memory that is assigned to the shared memory partition, or you can remove some existing virtual adapters from the shared memory partition.
+When you remove virtual adapters from the shared memory partition, the physical memory that those adapters were using becomes available for the new adapter. - When you dynamically add a virtual adapter to the shared memory partition and the I/O entitled memory mode is in the auto mode, the HMC and IVM automatically increase the I/O entitled memory assigned to the shared memory partition to accommodate the new adapter.
 If the HMC and IVM cannot increase the I/O entitled memory of the shared memory partition, there is not enough physical memory available in the shared memory pool for the hypervisor to allocate to the shared memory partition and the adapter cannot be assigned to the shared memory partition.
 To resolve the problem, you can add physical memory to the shared memory pool, or you can remove some existing virtual adapters from the shared memory partition.
 When you remove virtual adapters from the shared memory partition, the physical memory that those adapters were using becomes available for the new adapter.